 Show All Answers

-No, the BEST Neighborhoods program is for registered Crime Watch groups, Neighborhood Associations and Homeowners’ Associations, whether voluntary or mandatory.
+No, the Beautification Grant Program is not for mandatory Homeowners Associations.
+It is for registered Crime Watch groups, Neighborhood Associations and Homeowners’ Associations, whether voluntary or mandatory.

 To check if your neighborhood group is registered with the City, please visit our Neighborhood Resource Map and search for your group’s name.

 If you need to register your neighborhood group or update the contact information with the City, please submit a new registration form.

 Your neighborhood group has 6 months for small scale projects and up to 1 year to complete large scale work for the Beautification Grant Program.

 Small scale projects for the Beautification Grant Program have a matching grant of $500-$2,000.

 Large scale projects for Beautification Grant Programs have a matching grant of $2,000-$10,000.

 No, your group does not receive the grant money for a Beautification Grant Program upfront.
 The program is designed as a reimbursement.